Dynamical Primal-Dual Accelerated Method with Applications to Network Optimization: Introduction

 \subsection{Organization}

 This paper is organized as follows.
-Section \ref{sec:background} provides necessary mathematical preliminaries and a convex optimization problem with linear equality constraints.
-Section \ref{method} proposes a continuous-time primal-dual Nesterov accelerated method and gives its convergence properties.
-Based on the proposed method, Section \ref{DO} further designs two primal-dual Nesterov accelerated algorithms for the two widely studied network optimization problems and presents the simulation results.
+Section \ref{sec:background} provides necessary mathematical preliminaries and formulates a convex optimization problem with linear equality constraints.
+Section \ref{method} proposes a continuous-time primal-dual Nesterov's accelerated method and gives its convergence properties.
+Based on the proposed method, Section \ref{DO} further designs two primal-dual Nesterov's accelerated algorithms for two widely studied network optimization problems and presents the simulation results.
 Section \ref{conclusion} concludes this paper.